dan-lovelace/giggle/README.md

 ## Testing

-Giggle's tests are written using Cypress and can be run with either of these commands:
+Giggle's tests are written using [Cypress](https://www.cypress.io/) and can be run with either of these commands:

 - `yarn cypress:open` - Opens a Cypress runner for testing individual spec files.
 - `yarn cypress:run` - Executes all tests in series.

 ## Contribution

-If you'd like to contribute, feel free to open a PR any time.
+If you'd like to contribute, feel free to [open a PR](https://github.com/dan-lovelace/giggle/compare) any time.
 Please abide by these guidelines:

+- Add new tests as necessary
 - Make sure the tests pass with `yarn cypress:run`
 - Include a description about the changes and why you think they're necessary